GoogleCloudPlatform/jit-groups/doc/site/sources/docs/policy-reference.md

 `expression` **Required**

-:   A [CEL expression](https://github.com/google/cel-spec/blob/master/doc/langdef.md) that evaluates to
+:   A [CEL expression :octicons-link-external-16:](https://github.com/google/cel-spec/blob/master/doc/langdef.md) that evaluates to
     `true` (in which case the constraint is satisfied) or `false`.

     CEL expressions can access the following variables: